amadeusz-zackiewicz/io_ggltf/README.md

 # Limitations
 * Cannot export base meshes, each mesh has to be assigned to an object in scene in order to be exported.
+* Meshes can only be based on blender meshes, no curves, NURBS, etc.